Chōshi: Climate

 Chōshi has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Chōshi is 15.8 C. The average annual rainfall is 1712.4 mm with October as the wettest month.
 The temperature is highest on average in August, at around 25.5 C, and lowest in January, at around 6.6 C.

 Demographics

 Per Japanese census data, the population of Chōshi in 2020 is approximately 58,000.

 History

 Chōshi has been noted as a fishing port since ancient times.
-The commercial fishing and soy sauce industries were developed in Chōshi by the Tokugawa shogunate during the Edo period (1603 – 1868).
-Their development continued in the early industrialization of Japan in the Meiji period (1868 – 1912).
-The town of Chōshi was established wth the creation of the modern municipalities system on April 1, 1889.
+The commercial fishing and soy sauce industries were developed in Chōshi by the Tokugawa shogunate during the Edo period (1603–1868).
+Their development continued in the early industrialization of Japan in the Meiji period (1868–1912).
+The town of Chōshi was established with the creation of the modern municipalities system on April 1, 1889.
 Noted soy sauce producer Yamasa was incorporated in 1928, and Higeta in 1932.
 Chōshi was elevated to city status on February 11, 1933.

 Chōshi was a center of industrial unrest in the early 20th century; there were numerous strikes and labor disputes at the soy sauce factories, and residents attacked the government offices in 1930 over heavy taxation and unaccounted expenditures by municipal authorities.